 - In the Debug perspective press the Resume button to run the code execution.

-In the following video we are showing the procedure of flash and run on a STM32F3 Discovery.
+In the following video, we are showing the procedure of flash and run on an STM32F3 Discovery.

 These videos have been recorded with ChibiStudio Preview 19, all the differences with newer versions have been pointed out in this article.

 Anyway, for quick reference differences are listed below;